mhaowork/warranty-watcher/README.md

 ## Usage

 1. Configure manufacturer API credentials (Dell, HP, etc.)
+   - For Dell API setup, see [Dell Warranty API Guide](docs/dell.md) to get your API key
+   - For HP API setup, see [HP Warranty API Guide](docs/hp.md) to get an API key

-2. Configure platform credentials (Datto RMM)
+2. Configure platform credentials (Datto RMM, N-Central etc)
 3. Sync devices from your platform or upload a CSV file.
 4. View and export warranty information.
 You can choose to write the warranty info back to the source platform (RMM / PSA)